Alternatives for VA disability firms

 Does the product understand VA-specific record types without a custom build?

-Can staff see missing records and factual gaps before attorney review?
+Can Pete surface missing records and factual gaps before attorney review?

-Can attorney-only decision points stay separate from staff-resolvable follow-up?
+Can attorney-only decision points stay separate from Pete work?

-Does the output trace back to the source record, note, or file?
+Does the output trace back to the record, note, or file?

 Can the workup update when later records arrive?